clydeio/clydeio/BUTLER.md

 ### Providers

+Providers represents private APIs.
+For each provider you must specify a `target` server and a `context`, used to match each request and determine to which target server the request must be proxied to.

 #### `[GET] /providers`
 - `[GET] /providers`: Returns an array of `providers` (empty if there is no one configured).
 See `/providers/{idProvider}` to see the `provider` structure.